 A similar bespoke rapier would start at £1000 plus postage, and increase based on complexity.

 The hardwood grip is wrapped in twisted steel wire, while the hardened steel furniture is oil blackened.
 The blade features three fullers, and an engraving denoting the date of production.

-Ready to buy, or to add some custom touches?
+Ready to add some custom touches?
 Get in touch to discuss your ideas.